kcybulski/prosody-modules/mod_pubsub_text_interface/README.markdown

 -   `subscribe node` - subscribe to a node
 -   `unsubscribe node` - unsubscribe from a node
 -   `last node` - sends the last published item from the node to you

+# Compatibility

+Should work with Prosody since 0.9, when [modpubsub][doc:modules:mod_pubsub] was introduced.

+The `last` command is available from Prosody 0.11.